Considering your first guitar? Heard you should start on the acoustic but you’re wondering if acoustic guitars are harder to play?

 When you are new to playing guitar, and learning the basics e.g. basic scales (major, minor, pentatonic) and open chords the fretting of notes (e.g. pushing the strings against the fretboard) requires hand strength and the skin at the fingertips to harden which can take time.
 This is why many beginners often complain when learning guitar that their fingers and hands are sore and they cannot play for long periods.

-As electric guitars typically utilize a lower action and use lighter gauge strings (there are exceptions) the level of discomfort beginners experience on the electric guitar is minimised compared to the acoustic.
+As electric guitars typically utilize a lower action and use lighter gauge strings (there are exceptions) the level of discomfort beginners experience on the electric guitar is minimized compared to the acoustic.

 But, that’s really only the case for beginners, who happen to be learning the basics.